mrauer/highlights/README.md

 ## How to use highlights?

-You need to have <a href="https://www.docker.com/">Docker</a> and <b>ffmpeg<b> installed in your local machine.
+You need to have <a href="https://www.docker.com/">Docker</a> and <b>ffmpeg</b> installed in your local machine.
 The rest will happen within the container.

 First, set the following environment variables in your local machine: